wilburhimself/wilburhimself.github.io/src/content/blog/40-evaluating-rag-system-in-rails.md

       **Generated Answer:**
       %{answer}

-      Respond ONLY with a single JSON object with two top-level keys: "faithfulness" and "answer_relevancy".
-      Each key should contain a JSON object with a "score" (float from 0.0 to 1.0) and "reasoning" (string).

       - **Faithfulness**: Is every claim in the generated answer supported by the context?
       - **Answer Relevancy**: Does the answer directly and completely address the user's question?
     PROMPT